cullen-andrews/etl-project/README.md

 <br>
 <br>
 **STEPS NEEDED**
-To use our code:
+<br>To use our code:
-1.	if needed, download and install PGAdmin: https://www.pgadmin.org/download/
+<br>1.	if needed, download and install PGAdmin: https://www.pgadmin.org/download/
-2.	select pointyspiderdreams.ipynb to open the Jupyter Notebook file to view our code
+<br>2.	select pointyspiderdreams.ipynb to open the Jupyter Notebook file to view our code
-3.  in the code, under **LOAD**, be sure to update with your postgres username and password and your current port
+<br>3.  in the code, under **LOAD**, be sure to update with your postgres username and password and your current port
-4.  open PGAdmin and leave running in the background
+<br>4.  open PGAdmin and leave running in the background
-5.	run all code
+<br>5.	run all code
-6.	you will be able to view the query results in the Jupyter Notebook file
+<br>6.	you will be able to view the query results in the Jupyter Notebook file